-Review existing literature related to the survey topic.
-This helps researchers understand what is already known, identify gaps in knowledge, and refine the research questions.

-Perform interview and focus group discussion with key stakeholders who may have an interest in or be affected by the survey findings.
+- Review existing literature related to the survey topic.
+This helps researchers understand what is already known, identify gaps in knowledge, and refine the research questions. - Identify and assess key stakeholders who may have an interest in or be affected by the survey findings.
 Stakeholder input can provide valuable insights into the information needs and priorities.

 - Definition

-- When and Why to Use a
+- When and Why to Use a Survey

-Survey

 - Draft the Survey Objective(s)

-- Gather Supporting
+- Gather Supporting Information

-Information

 - Assess the Literature

 - Assess the Stakeholders

 - Choosing the Delivery Method

 - Data Analyses